• Home

 grouping-by-connection

-When elements are connected by a line or common edge, we perceive them as part of a group.
-In fact, it is difficult to perceive the individual elements without seeing the group.
-Although this may seem obvious, don’t underestimate the power of connection lines.
+Connecting elements with a line or common edge indicates that they belong to the same group.
+In fact, it can be difficult to perceive the individual elements without seeing the group as a whole.
+Although this may seem obvious, connection lines are powerful.
 They can override other grouping principles, such as proximity and similarity.
-Using connection lines between objects is one of the ways we can accurately portray relationships in diagrams and steps in a process.
+Using connection lines between objects is one way to accurately portray relationships in diagrams and process steps.

 Grouping by Common Fate

-According to the Gestalt principles of grouping, objects that move or appear to move in a common direction have a ‘common fate’ and people perceive them as a group.
-We interpret common fate objects as more related than elements that move in different directions or at different times.
-This grouping principle is particularly important in animation.
-If your intent is to show the relationship between moving objects, then move them at the same time, speed and direction
+According to the Gestalt principles of grouping, objects that move in the same direction share a “common fate,” and viewers perceive them as a group.
+We interpret these elements as more related than those that move in different directions or at different times.
+This principle is particularly important in animation.
+If your goal is to show a relationship between moving objects, move them at the same time, speed, and direction.

 grouping-by-common-fate